5 Ways to Work Your Bald Head

 1. Make it easy for people to donate: When I send out emails, I always include the link to my St. Baldrick’s participant page.
 I also make fliers and mail out over 200 of them — and every single one includes a self-addressed, stamped envelope, so no one has to look for an envelope and stamp to send a check back to me.

 It’s January and that means the start of a new year!
 Need some help beginning with a bang?
 We’ve got you covered!
-Here are 5 tips to make 2018 the best year yet, because we think a great year starts with taking childhood back from cancer …
+Here are 5 tips to make 2020 the best year yet, because we think it’s a great year to #DFYchildhoodCancers.

 1. New Year, New You!